dwaler/twit2prowl/README.md

 How it works
 ------------
-Twit2prowl works pretty simple: every time it runs, it will fetch the last 10 mentions for your userid.
-It keeps a cache of the last mention it pushed and will subsequently push any new ones to prowl.
-As you can understand from this, if you've had more than 10 mentions since the last run you'll end up missing some.
-If you are that popular though, you should probably look at something more manageable anyway ;)
+Twit2prowl works pretty simple: every time it runs, it will fetch the all mentions of your twitter handle since last run (with a limit of 20) and push them to Prowl.
+As you can understand from this, if you've had more than 20 mentions since the last run you'll end up missing some.
+If you are that popular though you should probably look at something more manageable anyway ;)

 Installation
 ------------